How Book Reviews Figure into Today’s Book Publicity Campaigns

 Fiction marketing, on the other hand, almost always places primary focus on the book.
 Book reviews are a major component of most fiction book marketing campaigns.
 As mentioned previously, there are many genre-specific reviewers online, many of whom post reviews on their popular blogs.
 A review by an influential fiction blogger can propel book sales and give immediate credibility to an author and book.

-So again, Smith Publicity does still pursue book reviews for clients; it all depends on the genre and author goals.
+Again, Smith Publicity does still pursue book reviews for clients; it all depends on the genre and author goals.